Discover Eatonville’s signature festival honoring its most famous daughter and much more.

 ZORA!
 Festival organizers and the Town of Eatonville keep the celebration going with other events throughout the year.
 Check back for more details as they become available.

 HATitude Cultural Flair (Oct.
-18, 2025)
+17, 2026)

 If you can’t make it to Orlando during ZORA!
 Festival, note that historic Eatonville and The Hurston are worth visiting whenever you’re in Orlando.
+Downtown Orlando’s Parramore District and the City of Winter Park also have much for anyone interested in Orlando’s Black history.

 Discover: Local History

-Eatonville was one of hundreds of communities founded by and for African Americans in the southern U.S. between the 1880s and 1930s, and one of a handful remaining.
+Eatonville was one of hundreds of communities founded by and for Black Americans in the southern U.S. between the 1880s and 1930s, and one of a handful remaining.
 Encompassing about 20 acres, the town is home to several buildings that were constructed between 1882 and 1946.

 Discover: Black History Month Celebrations